Student Financial Aid

 The U.S. Army awards financial aid on a competitive basis to outstanding young men and women who are interested in a military career and who pursue a commission as an officer through a Reserve Officers Training Corps (ROTC) program while in college.

-All U.S. Army ROTC scholarships pay up to 100% of tuition or $10,000 for room and board per year, $600 per semester for books, and a $420 tax-free subsistence allowance.
+All U.S. Army ROTC scholarships pay up to 100% of tuition or $10,000 for room and board per year, Additionally, cadets receive a stipend for books and a tax-free subsistence allowance.

 Students who enroll in the U.S. Army ROTC program as freshman and sophomores may apply for two- and three-year scholarships, and all students who accept U.S. Army ROTC scholarships enter a contractual agreement with the U.S. Army.